 - angina, myocardial infarction or sudden cardiac death due to coronary artery involvement 10

 The exact cause is not well known.
-The underlying pathology is fibrous or fibromuscular thickening of the arterial wall.
+The underlying pathology is a fibrous or fibromuscular thickening of the arterial wall.
 Any layer of the vessel wall may be affected: intima, media or adventitia.
-There is absence of inflammatory cells 1-4,7.
+There is an absence of inflammatory cells 1-4,7.

 Fibromuscular dysplasia is classified into five categories according to the vessel wall layer affected: